pip-services/pip-services-docs/content/en/python/commons/convert/json_converter.md

 ### Description

-the JsonConverter class converts arbitrary values (e.g. a JSON object) from and to JSON (JavaScript Object Notation) strings.
+The JsonConverter class converts arbitrary values (e.g. a JSON object) from and to JSON (JavaScript Object Notation) strings.
 ### Static methods

 #### from_json